 Should the Customer withdraw from the Contract before the activity begins, this shall be done by registered letter enclosing all documents already received (tickets, written confirmations, detailed programmes, etc.).
 The cancellation shall be valid only on receipt of these documents by the Organiser.
 The Customer will be charged the following share of the organisation costs in respect of each cancellation:

-- On the day the activity begins 100%
+- 3 days prior to the event until the day the activity begins 100%

 If the activity cannot be carried out, because of the late arrival or no-show of the Customer for the activity, 100% of the price of the package is payable.
 The Customer shall also bear any additional costs caused by postponements or his late arrival.
 There are no reimbursements payable if the Customer joins an activity after it has already begun or if he leaves before it ends.